waynodiablo/Oystercard/rails/yelp_v1/1_getting_started.md

 `$ bin/rails server` or `$ bin/rails s` will get you started.
 (Rails has lots of these little command-line shortcuts.)
 Now visit http://localhost:3000.

 > You've just typed in `bin/rails server` - but what would happen if you just typed `rails server`?
-What is the difference between these commands, and why do you think we insist on `bin/rails` instead of `bin`?
+What is the difference between these commands, and why do you think we insist on `bin/rails` instead of `rails`?

 If you see an error, you'll likely need to run a `rake` task to get your database built: